 3. Load the heaviest and largest items first.

 The most cumbersome items should be loaded first to provide the truck with more stability, such as appliances, mattresses, couches, and furniture.
 Keeping them at the bottom of your stack ensures that the items won’t crush more delicate belongings during the move.
-Pick out the item with the most weight to load it near the front of the cab in the center of the bed to get started.
+Pick out the item with the most weight to load it near the cab’s front in the center of the bed to get started.
 Once you have that item placed, load the other heavier items around it.

 4. Keep large furniture in an upright position.